mikrasilnikov/vine/README.md

   the tracks is crap by any standards.
 Sure some good ones appear in charts but others end up under a pile of garbage.
 - Music is being duplicated across different sites.
 Some tracks are being released on different labels.
   A single track may be published a dozen of times.
-There is no way anyone can remember hundreds of thousands titles to avoid listening to the same tune over and over again.
+There is no way anyone could remember hundreds of thousands titles to avoid listening to the same tune over and over again.

-All of this makes many DJs rely on charts and selections often making sounding of the former derivative.
+All of this makes many DJs rely on charts and selections considerably limiting their choice.

 ### How Vine solves these problems?
 - Vine downloads previews from specified period and enables user to evaluate them offline.